First Anglo-Sikh War: Aftermath

-In the Treaty of Lahore on 9 March 1846, the Sikhs were made to surrender the valuable region (the Jullundur Doab) between the Beas River and Sutlej River.
+In the Treaty of Lahore on 9 March 1846, the Sikhs were made to surrender the valuable region (the Jullundur Doab) between the Beas and Sutlej rivers.
 The Lahore Durbar was also required to pay an indemnity of 15 million rupees.
-Because it could not readily raise this sum, it ceded Kashmir, Hazarah and all the forts, territories, rights and interests in the hill countries situated between the Rivers Beas and Indus to the East India Company, as equivalent to ten million of rupees.
-In a later separate arrangement (the Treaty of Amritsar), the Raja of Jammu, Gulab Singh, purchased Kashmir from the East India Company for a payment of 7.5 million rupees and was granted the title Maharaja of Jammu and Kashmir.
+Because it could not readily raise this sum, it ceded Kashmir, Hazarah and all the forts, territories, rights and interests in the hill countries situated between the Rivers Beas and Indus to the East India Company, as equivalent to 10 million rupees.
+In a later separate arrangement (the Treaty of Amritsar), the Raja of Jammu, Gulab Singh, purchased Kashmir from the EIC for a payment of 7.5 million rupees and was granted the title Maharaja of Jammu and Kashmir.
+After the conclusion of the war, the areas of the following districts were annexed by the British: Ambala, Firozpur, Hoshiarpur, Jalandhar, Kangra, and Ludhiana districts.

 The estate of Ladwa, belonging to Ajit Singh who had fought against the British at Buddowal and Aliwal, was confiscated in 1846.
-"The Raja of Ladwa, with an estate of 10,000 pounds a year, almost openly avowed his treason, and, after a time, went over to the enemy (the British Raj) with all his troops and artillery", reads the Dispatch of the Governor General, sent to London on November 17, 1846.
-On September 22, 1847, through a ‘sanad’, the British awarded his house at Haridwar to the Raja of Patiala.
+"The Raja of Ladwa, with an estate of 10,000 pounds a year, almost openly avowed his treason, and, after a time, went over to the enemy with all his troops and artillery", reads the Dispatch of the Governor General, sent to London on 17 November 1846.
+On 22 September 1847, through a sanad, the British awarded his house at Haridwar to the Raja of Patiala.
 Ajit Singh was taken into custody and sent as a prisoner to the Allahabad fort.
 He contrived to escape, after killing his keeper, and after long wanderings in hills, is supposed to have died in Kashmir.
 His children, who held in joint tenure eight villages along with Bhadour sardars, were dispatched by the British to these villages.
-Thus, the brave sons of Ladwa lost in obscurity have little trace except their fort and so their reminiscences.